| Why submit my site? The most frequently asked pages on the web

 What is link

+popularity?
 Next to relying on meta tags or keywords,

 a search engine assumes that a page receiving hyperlinks